Clubs and Organizations

 The PGA Golf Management Club is an organization based around the PGA Golf Management Program.
 Throughout the year, events include golf tournaments, guest speakers, and socials.
 Membership is open to PGA Golf Management students only.
 For more information, please contact Gil Feagin, adviser, in Wall 122 or by email at email@example.com.

 Rotaract clubs are part of a global effort to bring peace and international understanding to the world.
 This effort starts at the community level but knows no limits in its outreach.
 Rotaractors have access to the many resources of Rotary International and The Rotary Foundation.
 Rotary International provides the administrative support that helps Rotaract clubs thrive.
 Membership is by invitation only.
-For more information, contact Porter Medley a firstname.lastname@example.org.
+For more information, contact Daniel Hucks, adviser, at firstname.lastname@example.org or Porter Medley at email@example.com.